bookability/bookability-l4/README.md

 	'aliases' => array(
 		…
-		'bookabilityWrapper'       => 'bookability\bookabilityl4\Facades\bookabilityWrapper',
+		'BookabilityWrapper' => 'Bookability\BookabilityL4\Facades\BookabilityWrapper',
 		…
 	),

 Publish the configuration

-	$ php artisan config:publish bookability/bookabilityl4
+	$ php artisan config:publish bookability/bookability-l4

 Lastly, run the command `composer update`.

-_\* The subsequent steps should be repeated for any file `app.php` created for additionals environments._
+_\* The subsequent steps should be repeated for any file `app.php` created for additional environments._

 ----